bbatsov/emacsredux/_posts/2026-03-08-customizing-font-lock-in-the-age-of-tree-sitter.md

 If you haven't looked at your Tree-sitter mode's font-lock features yet, try `M-x describe-variable RET treesit-font-lock-feature-list` in a Tree-sitter buffer.
 You might be surprised by how much you can tweak.

+[^1]: Writing this article has been more helpful than I expected -- halfway through, I realized my own neocaml had `function` banished to level 4 and `number` promoted to level 2.
+Physician, heal thyself.